 What should I do?

-We recommend seeing an eye doctor evaluate if you have eye twitching.
+We recommend seeing an eye doctor to evaluate if you have the symptoms.

 The questions your doctor will ask you are:

 - Do both of your eyes twitch, or just one?

 - Does your mouth or lower face ever twitch with your eye(s)?

 - Do you drink a lot of water?

 - Do you get enough sleep?